-The loss of a student or teacher is one of the most difficult events a yearbook advisor will ever cover.
+The loss of a student or teacher is one of the most difficult events a yearbook adviser will ever cover.

 The death of a student or teacher often happens without warning and can generate dozens of emotions—for you, for those on your yearbook team, and for those in your school.
 To cover such an event, you need to try your best to step back, evaluate what’s happened in the past, and determine what you think the best course of action is.
 Though difficult, taking these steps will help you plan your coverage and set expectations for your community as to what will end up in print.